 “There was some misunderstanding over the Jain report…” said Sonia.
 “The interim report made a few comments but the final report did not make any negative comments on the persons concerned,” she said.

 Indian politics is full of ironies but the most horrid among them is the alliance of DMK with Congress, because, DMK was born out of Justice Party, an arch rival of Congress during the freedom struggle.
-Ideologically they are polls apart.
-When Congress was spearheading the non-cooperation with British in ‘30s, Justice Party was indulging itself in the favors and blessings of the then rulers.
-In 60s Congress was harping on pan nationalism and DMK was agitating for Dravida Nadu, a separate nation for Tamils.
+Ideologically they are poles apart.
+When Congress was spearheading the non-cooperation with British in the ‘30s, Justice Party was indulging itself in the favours and blessings of the then rulers.
+In 60s Congress was harping on pan-nationalism and DMK was agitating for Dravida Nadu, a separate nation for Tamils.
 In 1965 when Congress was toying with the idea of declaring Hindi as National Language, DMK was busy burning the language bill.
 DMK has an entrenched animosity against Brahmin supremacy.
-Leaders with Brahmin lineage had lead the congress from the front.
+Leaders with Brahmin lineage had led the Congress from the front.
 Shortly, if Congress is from Mars, DMK is from Venus, but they are happily married today.

 Up against Brahmins

 DMK, an abbreviation for Dravida Munnetra Kazhagam (a federation for the progress of Dravidians) was born in free India in September 1949.
 But it had its roots in Justice Party, an outfit promoted by a few upper-class liberals during December 1916, who took pride in their identity as non-Brahmins.
 The basic premise for the pride, though there is no adequate historical evidence to support this theory, was Dravidians are the natives of India but were conquered by Aryans who invaded India from central Asia around 2000 B.C.
 Vedic religion which is a manifestation of Aryans which held Brahmins are supreme and relegated Dravidians as Sutras, the lowest in the hierarchy.